pbisen/pbisen.github.io/content/Cloud/Cloud.md

 # Cloud Computing and AWS

 Welcome to my Cloud Computing blog section!
-Here, I share insights from my experience working with AWS and cloud infrastructure at CRED, focusing on automation, infrastructure as code, and serverless architectures.
+Here, I share insights from my experience working with AWS and cloud infrastructure, focusing on automation, infrastructure as code, and serverless architectures.

 ## Topics Covered
 - AWS Services and Best Practices